John A Douglas — CV

 Selected Group Exhibitions

-The Patient, Galleries UNSW, COFA, Paddington, NSW
+The Patient: The Medical Subject in Contemporary Art, Galleries UNSW, COFA, Paddington, NSW

 FICEA 2, International Festival of Contemporary Art, IVAM, Valencia, Spain